Banana Protein Balls

 Why I love this recipe

-• Healthy.
-There’s no dairy, eggs, heat-treated flour, or refined sugar!
+• Naturally wholesome.
+There’s no dairy, eggs, heat-treated flour, or refined sugar needed.

 • Banana.
 The riper the banana, the sweeter your banana bites will be.

 • Peanut butter.
 Smooth and drippy, with no added sugar or salt.
-Alternatively, use any nut butter, like almond butter, cashew butter, or even sunflower seed butter.
+Alternatively, use any nut butter, such as almond, cashew, or sunflower seed butter.

 • Chocolate chips.
 Optional but recommended.
 For added texture, I used a mix of mini sugar-free chocolate chips and regular chocolate chips.